 Making Pico de Gallo at home is much easier than you might think.
 It’s only 6 simple ingredients that you can find at any grocery store if you don’t already have these ingredients at home.

-One of the best parts of this easy pico de gallo recipe is that it is a low-carb, low-calorie topping and side that doesn’t lack in flavor.
+One of the best parts of this easy pico de gallo recipe is that it is a low-carb, also known as Keto, low-calorie topping and side that doesn’t lack in flavor.
 You can add it to eggs, and tacos, or even eat it plain as a snack.

 The secret to a good pico de gallo is chopping up the ingredients finer than you would think.
 The main ingredients are just tomatoes and diced onions.
 Really any onion or tomato will work for this recipe, but I used heirloom tomatoes and jumbo sweet yellow onions.
-It’s easy to eyeball how much to add to this dish, so if you prefer more or less onion or tomato (or none of one particular ingredient) feel free to add or omit an ingredient altogether.
+You can use any tomatoes you have on hand that you’d like to use and any kind of onion.
+I’ve made this recipe with red onions before as well as yellow, as suggested in this recipe.